 NIBC was established in 1945 to finance the visionary entrepreneurs who helped rebuild the Netherlands after World War II.
 Over time, we evolved to become an enterprising bank offering financing, advisory and co-investing to our clients.
 Over the past decade, we have reinvented ourselves, focusing on being flexible and agile.
-We have diversified our activities organically and through investments in new ventures, such as OIMIO.
+We have diversified our activities organically and through investments in new ventures, such as Beequip, OIMIO, Lendex and yesqar.